 Sir Nick Faldo, winner of six Majors including three Masters® Tournaments and three Open Championship titles, and more than 40 tournaments worldwide, took over the position of CBS Sports’ lead golf analyst at the beginning of the 2007 golf season.
 He joined CBS Sports after two years as lead analyst for ABC Sports’ golf coverage.

 After rapidly becoming a very accomplished amateur and making a smooth transition to the professional ranks in 1976, Faldo played on the first of 11 European Ryder Cup teams in 1977 as a 20-year-old.
 Throughout the mid-1980s, Faldo was a force in European golf.
-In 1987 he achieved his first Major championship victory by winning the British Open at Muirfield.
-Faldo followed that with back-to-back Masters triumphs in 1989 and 1990, and then another British Open victory in 1990 at St. Andrews.
+In 1987 he achieved his first Major championship victory by winning the Open Championship at Muirfield.
+Faldo followed that with back-to-back Masters triumphs in 1989 and 1990, and then another Open victory in 1990 at St. Andrews.
 In 1990 he became the first international player to win the PGA TOUR’s coveted “Player of the Year Award.”
-In 1992, Faldo won his third British Open title setting a 36-hole Major record with opening rounds of 66-64.
-Between 1993 and 1994, Faldo became the World’s No. 1-ranked player for 81 consecutive weeks.
-And later in 1996, he won his third Masters title and sixth major beating Greg Norman by five strokes after trailing by six going into the final round.
+In 1992, Faldo won his third Open title setting a 36-hole Major record with opening rounds of 66-64.
+Between 1993 and 1994, Faldo became the World’s No. 1-ranked player for 94 weeks.
+And later in 1996, he won his third Masters title and sixth major famously beating Greg Norman by five strokes after trailing by six going into the final round.